 What do you do?
 There's a shade off to his left, but it's a drastic change from the background.
 Most tour bus visitors aren't equipped with a decent flash, much less a strobe that can overpower the sun.

 What we have here is a problem to solve.

 Joe McNally describes himself as a general assignment photographer, a guy who can solve problems.
 I've definitely watched him do that many times, and I'm only just now beginning to really understand what he's doing.
 Scott Kelby describes Joe as a “Magical Unicorn of Lighting.”
 I keep waiting for the day when Joe shows up wearing that phrase on a t-shirt, but it hasn't happened yet.

 Here's how Joe solved the problem and shared it with our group of photographers.

 If you ever watched Joe's DVD – The Language of Light – you may recognize this from one of the lessons.
-In that case, he uses a six foot silk from Lastolite.
+In that case, he uses six-foot silk from Lastolite.
 Same concept.
 As the diffuse material comes closer to the subject, the light starts to glow on the skin.
 That harsh sunlight turns into a beautiful light source.

 Beautiful Light From A Bedsheet